-Microsoft Surface Pro 10 release date, price, specs, Copilot and more
+Microsoft Surface Pro 10 availability, price, specs, Copilot+ and more

 The Surface Pro 10 brings changes to this line of Microsoft-designed 2-in-1 Windows machines

-The Microsoft Surface Pro 10 is finally here.
+The Microsoft Surface Pro 10 is available now.
 During a business-focused event, the Redmond-based company unveiled the Surface Pro 10 and what the updated machine has to offer.
 While it’s not wildly different from the Microsoft Surface Pro 9, the spec bump and improved webcam are welcome additions.

-Here’s everything we know about the new Microsoft Surface Pro 10.
+Here’s everything we know about the Microsoft Surface Pro 10.

-The Microsoft Surface Pro 10 announced today is marketed to business customers.
-Various configurations will be available at Microsoft Store Online and through Surface for Business resellers like CDW.
+The Microsoft Surface Pro 10 is marketed to business customers.
+Various configurations are available at the Microsoft Store Online and through Surface for Business resellers like CDW.

 Sign up to get the BEST of Tom's Guide direct to your inbox.